kjdv/krc/README.md

 ## Important caveats

-At the time of writing only message passing within a single thread is supported.
-This is an obvious and likely show-stopping limitation for any serious application.
+Important caveat is that started routines must not leak exceptions, doing so is undefined behaviour.

-Another caveat is that started routines must not leak exceptions, doing so is undefined behaviour.
+Another, possibly important, caveat is that dispatched jobs will always stay on their original thread.
+Depending on your usage you may end up with your work unbalanced across your threads.

 ## Usage